karenbadanyan/websiteX/content/blogs/homework2_1.md

 date: "2023-06-10"
 description: Mass shootings in the US # the title that will show up once someone gets to this page
 draft: false
-image: shootings.jpeg # save picture in \static\img\blogs.
+image: mass_shootings.jpeg # save picture in \static\img\blogs.
 Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
 slug: mass_shootings # slug is the shorthand URL address... no spaces plz